usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     assessment guidelines specified in SP 800-53A [[SP 800-53A]](#SP800-53A) for conducting the security assessment.

-This family of documents provides guidelines for implementing the third step of the above process.
+This suite of documents provides guidelines for implementing the third step of the above process.
 In particular, this document maps the four (4) Levels of Assurance defined in OMB M-04-04 into corresponding authenticator assurance and identity assurance levels.
-Other documents in the family state specific technical requirements for identity assurance and authenticator assurance in the following
+Other documents in the suite state specific technical requirements for identity assurance and authenticator assurance in the following
 areas: